katalog/HowToRecognizeDigitsWithTesseractLearning/Readme.md

-# How to recognize digits from images with tesseract + ML.
+# How to recognize random transformed digits from images with tesseract + ML.

 ## Requirements